consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-heading name="New Relic" thumbnail="/img/favicons/newrelic.com.png" url="https://newrelic.com/" score="4.5" >}}

-New Relic was one of the first SaaS application performance monitoring (APM) products and has expanded to cover a wide range of monitoring requirements.
+New Relic is best known for application performance monitoring (APM) but can now monitor everything, including server monitoring.
 It has a clean UI but has more limited alerting capabilities.

 {{< youtube-video url="https://www.youtube.com/embed/JQC-cMre5gI" title="Level Up Data Nerds" >}}